magenta-aps/osdatascanner/docs/rules.md

 (Strictly speaking, the `make` methods implement something stronger than short-circuiting, as the element that forces a specific conclusion can occur _anywhere_ in the list, not just at the beginning.
-In practice, though, OS2datascanner only ever consumes things from the beginning of the rule.)
+In practice, though, OSdatascanner only ever consumes things from the beginning of the rule.)

 There's also one other convenience function: `make_if`.
-OS2datascanner uses this to express conditional rules: the most common use of this in the codebase is "if this file is an image, then its dimensions mustn't be too small or too big".
+OSdatascanner uses this to express conditional rules: the most common use of this in the codebase is "if this file is an image, then its dimensions mustn't be too small or too big".
 The implementation of this is simple enough to repeat here: